Craft the Perfect Mobile Experience: Show & Hide Shopify Sections with CSS

 • In the “Assets” folder, locate the “base.css” or “theme.scss”

-• Search for “@media” using the search function.
+• Search for “@media” using the search function Ctrl + F.

 • Look for media queries related to screen width.
 This will reveal the breakpoint used by your theme.

 Enjoy the Flexibility!
-You’ve successfully customized your website to hide or display sections based on device size.
 With this basic CSS technique, you gain more control over your Shopify website layout.
 Remember to tailor the code and breakpoints to your specific needs and theme.

 YOU GOT THIS!